Rajnish-J/DSA/StandardProblems/Algorithms/Sorting.md

-# **Bubble Sort Algorithm**
+# **Sorting Algorithms: Bubble Sort & Selection Sort**

 ## **Introduction**

-Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-The process is repeated until the list is sorted.

-Although Bubble Sort is not the most efficient sorting algorithm, it is widely used for educational purposes as it is easy to understand and implement.
+Sorting algorithms are fundamental in computer science and help arrange data in a specific order, typically ascending or descending.
+Two basic sorting algorithms, **Bubble Sort** and **Selection Sort**, are widely used for educational purposes due to their simplicity and easy implementation.

 ---

+# **Bubble Sort Algorithm**

 ## **How Bubble Sort Works?**

-Bubble Sort works by repeatedly swapping adjacent elements if they are in the wrong order.
-The largest element "bubbles" to the end in each iteration, hence the name **Bubble Sort**.
+Bubble Sort repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+The process is repeated until the entire list is sorted.

 ### **Example: Sorting [45, 10, 18, 17, 7] in Ascending Order**
 1. Compare `45` and `10`, swap → `[10, 45, 18, 17, 7]`
 2. Compare `45` and `18`, swap → `[10, 18, 45, 17, 7]`
 3. Compare `45` and `17`, swap → `[10, 18, 17, 45, 7]`
 4. Compare `45` and `7`, swap → `[10, 18, 17, 7, 45]`
 5. The largest element `45` is now placed at the end.

-This process is repeated until the entire array is sorted.

 ---

 ## **Algorithm**
 1. Repeat for `n-1` passes:
    - Iterate over the list.
    - Compare adjacent elements.